fistlabs/fist/docs/guides/using-cache.md

 * ```Number unit.maxAge```
 * ```String unit.cache```

-It is you main tools to provide caching in your units.
+It is your main tools to provide caching of your units.

 First, ```app.caches```.
 It is an object, containing cache engines instances by keys as instance names.
 By default there are just ```"local"``` cache.
 Local cache is a fast local lru-cache.

-If you want any other cache mechainsm yout should provide an object with supported interface:
+If you want any other cache mechanism your should provide an object with supported interface:
 ```js
 cache.get(String key, Function done);
 cache.set(String key, * value, Number ttl, Function done);